Armenians in Germany: History

 The first Armenian organization in Germany was the Armenian Colony of Berlin, founded around 1923.
 Until 1975, Armenian associations in Hamburg, Berlin, Cologne, Frankfurt am Main, Stuttgart and Munich established.
 In the 1980s other associations in Bremen, Braunschweig, Bielefeld, Duisburg, Neuwied, Bonn, Hanau, Eppingen, Nuremberg, Kehl and other places throughout Germany.

 More than 25,000 naturalized Armenians and 15,000 Armenians seeking asylum are currently living in the Federal Republic of Germany.
-They focus on Mecklenburg-Vorpommern, many of whom are Armenian asylum seekers coming directly from Armenia and for whom the Armenian Apostolic Church services, baptisms, Bible readings and provides community assistance.
+They focus on Mecklenburg-Vorpommern, as well on Schleswig-Holstein, many of whom are Armenian asylum seekers coming directly from Armenia and for whom the Armenian Apostolic Church services, baptisms, Bible readings and provides community assistance.
 The Diocese of Germany bears the costs of assisting Armenians from post-Soviet Armenia and considers these services part of its mission.

+In 2025 the ethnic Armenian population can be moderately estimated at a total of about 100,000 people, 32,815 Armenian nationals from the Armenian republic, 30,000 with roots in Turkey (for a long time the biggest Armenian group in Germany), 10,000 Iran, 10,000 Ukraine and Russia, 5,000 Syria, 5,000 Bulgaria and Romania, 3,000 Lebanon, 2,000 Iraq, 2,000 Western nations like France and the United States.

+The Armenian Apostolic Church in Germany seated in Cologne currently has 17 church communities all around the country.
+Furthermore, many cultural clubs and organisations exist.